HMT-seminar-2014/hmt-12E/writing/Outline-presentation.md

 -   folio 156v, lines 101 - 125
 -   Trojans prepare to attack the Greek ships
--   one grammatical scholion & source
+-   one grammatical scholion & notes by Aelius Herodianus
 -   two undefined marks (if time permits...)

 ---